mushihao/cuda/nv_study/README.md

     t1 += d_carray[i];
 }
 ```

+       * Results:

-       * Results: scan throught 1 to 64 threads per block.
+           * scan through 1 to 64 threads per block.
 For 1 block, the bandwidth is increasing from 0.068 bytes/clk to 1.997 bytes/clk ; if it accesses the same address (t1 += d_carry[i & 0x1]), the bandwidth can reach 4.558 bytes/clk.
 It seems matched what I found online: https://forums.developer.nvidia.com/t/constant-memory-bandwidth-program/12574

+           * 64 threads per block.
+Scan through 1 to 64 blocks, the bandwidth is almost fixed to 2 bytes/clk.

 ### 2.3 Summary